mbabynames search ✿

 Frances Amelia

-"noble and strong" (Frances) meets "industrious" (Amelia).
+"free one" (Frances) meets "industrious" (Amelia).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Amelia (3 syllables) builds on the shorter Frances, giving the name forward momentum.

 Frances Abigail